Ethical Failures of the Scientific Method.

 The Recent Past: Industrial Science Without Ethics

 Many scientists do not own their work but are "bought out" by the industries financing the research.
-Their sole aim is to invent new products in order to increase profits.
+Their sole aim is to invent new products and processes in order to increase profits.
 Ethical problems were conveniently shelved by scientists and totally ignored by big business.

-This careless attitude began developing five hundred years ago as science slipped out of the grasp of both the church and the law.
+This corrupt attitude began developing five hundred years ago as science slipped out of the grasp of both the church and the law.
 A tradition developed excusing scientists from normal ethical restrictions as it became increasingly obvious there was money to be made.
 It is this unhappy marriage between science/business/ big money that is at the crux of the ethical problems facing science today.
 It has little or nothing to do with "freedom" except the freedom to profit unfettered from all ethical considerations.
 Hence scientists are still held immune from all ethical considerations with the exception of medicine.
 How much plastic or millions of tons other pollutants are involved in this science-business marriage is deemed irrelevant.
-Other vitally important issues which urgently need to be ethically analysed are the social problems resulting from the disregard of any formally established ethical criteria.
+Other vitally important issues which urgently need to be ethically analyzed are the social problems resulting from the disregard of any formally established ethical criteria.